nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 Overview
 ********

-The script looks for nRF Desktop devices connected to the host through USB, Bluetooth, or nRF Desktop dongle.
+The script looks for nRF Desktop devices connected to the host through USB, Bluetooth®, or nRF Desktop dongle.
 The devices are identified based on Vendor ID.

 The script exchanges data with the device using :ref:`nrf_desktop_config_channel`.